What You Should Know About Seasonal Residence Premiums

 Maybe you just bought your little slice of heaven off the beaten path, and you’re all set to get away and relax.
-Or maybe you’re one of the lucky ones who have been getting away for a while.
-Either way, it’s important to ensure that your seasonal property is insured correctly to avoid unwanted (and often costly) repair or replacement bills in the future.
+Or perhaps you’re one of the lucky ones who have been getting away for a while.
+Either way, it’s crucial to ensure that your seasonal property is insured correctly to avoid future unwanted (and often costly) repair or replacement bills.

 It pays to know what kinds of factors affect the premiums you’ll pay.
 These are the top 3 secrets you should know about seasonal property insurance premiums:

-- Location, location, location.
-Did you know that the distance of your cottage or vacation trailer to a fire hydrant or fire hall, or even the rating of the closest fire hall can affect your insurance premiums?
-It’s true — the farther away you are the greater risk of loss in a fire.
+Did you know that the distance of your cottage or vacation trailer to a fire hydrant/fire hall, or even the rating of the closest fire hall, can affect your insurance premiums?
+It’s true — the farther away you are, the greater risk of loss in a fire.

-Remember, too, that a good maintenance plan can help you avoid common and avoidable claims, which can pay off in the long run for you.
-When you’re claims-free you could be eligible for premium discounts.
-Want to know more?
-Talk to your broker today.
+Remember, too, that a good maintenance plan can help you avoid common and avoidable claims, which can pay off in the long run.
+When you’re claims-free, you could be eligible for premium discounts.
+Want to connect with an advisor to learn more?